 Intrastate Claim: A claim filed in the same state in which the individual’s wage credits were earned.

-Itinerant Point: A location at which Department of Workforce Services are provided on a scheduled part-time basis by staff from a local office operated at another location.
+Itinerant Point: A location at which Division of Workforce Services are provided on a scheduled part-time basis by staff from a local office operated at another location.

 Job Search Workshop: A workshop offered by DWS designed to sharpen job-seeking skills of those individuals selected to attend, as a service to claimants required by Public Law 103-52.